-Many cars are equipped with an immobilizer or a security system that allows the engine to start only if the correct key is used.
+Today's cars are equipped with an immobilizer or a security system that allows starting the engine only if the correct key is used.

+If when you turn the ignition ON, the "Security" light stays ON or flashes repeatedly, it means that your car security system does not recognize the key or there is some problem with some part of the security system itself.
 You can find more information about the immobilizer in your owner's manual.

-If when you turn the ignition ON, the "Security" light stays on or flashing means that your car security system does not recognize the key or there is some problem with some part of the security system itself.

-The "check engine" light does not come on
+The "Check Engine" light does not come on

-If the Check Engine light does not come with the ignition ON, it's possible that there is no power coming to the engine computer (e.g., due to a broken wire, faulty main relay, burnt fuse, etc.) or that there is a problem with the engine computer itself.
+If the Check Engine light does not come with the ignition ON, it's possible that there is no power coming to the engine computer (e.g., due to a broken wire, faulty main relay, blown fuse) or there is a problem with the engine computer itself.
 Read also: how to check a fuse